pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/backup_restore.md

 - an **object-store** holding Pachyderm's data.
 - a PostgreSQL instance made up of **two databases**: `pachyderm` holding Pachyderm's metadata and `dex` holding authentication data.

-!!!
-Note
-     We are storing extra metadata in `etcd`, however, those are automatically managed using Helm.

 Backing up a Pachyderm cluster involves snapshotting both the object store and the PostgreSQL databases (see above),